shivamhwp/shivamhwp/README.md

 Hi !
 My name is Shivam Sharma
 =====================================================================================================================================

-Web Developer, AI enthusiast
+Full Stack Web Developer
 ----------------------------

 Hi there, I am Shivam Sharma.
-I have been coding for the last 1.5 years which I experimented with android development, cross-platform development, and blockchain development. rn I am doing web development
+I have been coding for the last 1.5 years which I experimented with android development, cross-platform app development, and blockchain development. rn I am doing web development

-* 🌍  I'm based in India
 * ✉️  You can contact me at shivamdevelops@skiff.com.
-* 🧠  I'm learning DSA
 * 🤝  I'm open to collaborating on web dev.

 ### Skills